18F/accordion/README.md

 You can also pass a hash of options.
 Currently, the only option is:

 - `collapseOthers`: Boolean for whether or not to collapse all other panels when one panel is open. _Default_: `false`
+- `customHiding`: Boolean for whether or not to use your own CSS to hide collapsed content areas. _Default_: `false`

 # Styling
-You're free to add classes and style your markup however you please, but in order to hide the content, you'll need to add styles to those elements when `[aria-hidden="true"]`.
+You're free to add classes and style your markup however you please.
+By default, the component sets any content element with `[aria-hidden="true"]` to `display: none` inline, but you can override this to use your own custom hiding styles with the `customHiding` property.
 To style the buttons when they panel is open vs closed, target `[aria-expanded="true"]`.

 # License